uqhwen2/MACAL/README.md

 ## Mapping Convention for the Method (in Paper) and Its Alias (in Code Script):

+The following aliases are used in the shell file, e.g., ```DeepGPR_TrueSim-DUE.sh```, to call the corresponded methods:

 | Method          | In Script       |
 |-----------------|-----------------|
 | $\mu$ BALD      | mu              |